kovidgoyal/calibre/src/calibre/manual/xpath.rst

 of the wildcard ``*``.
 It means *match any tag*.
 Now look at the test expression ``name()='h1' or name()='h2'``. :term:`name()` is an example of a *built-in function*.
 It simply evaluates to the name of the tag.
 So by using it, we can select tags whose names are either `h1` or `h2`.
+Note that the :term:`name()` function ignores namespaces so that there is no need for the ``h:`` prefix.
 XPath has several useful built-in functions.
 A few more will be introduced in this tutorial.

 Selecting by attributes
 -----------------------